2022 Fourth Quarter & Where Scrap Prices Are Heading

 Catalytic Converter Prices & Market Status

 2021 showed that many auto industries were growing their production lines because people were interested in more cars.
 As fuel prices increase and electric vehicles increase, we see a weaning demand for catalytic converter material compared to the past.
-Even as the United States and many parts of the world transition from traditional combustion engines to electric vehicles, the vehicles that are being produced now will need higher miles per gallon and fewer carbon emissions, which could lead to more precious metals going into the catalytic converters
+Even as the United States and many parts of the world transition from traditional combustion engines to electric vehicles, the vehicles being produced now will need higher miles per gallon and fewer carbon emissions, which could lead to more precious metals entering the catalytic converters

 Increased precious metals in the catalytic converters will mean that these prices could go up.
-Especially as the war continues between Russia and Ukraine; as Russia produces many of the precious metals used in the catalytic converter markets.
+Especially as the war continues between Russia and Ukraine, as Russia produces many of the precious metals used in the catalytic converter markets.
 We expect the catalytic converter market to grow in pricing throughout 2023 as opposed to some other markets that look that may be decreasing

 10-Day Price Lock for Catalytic Converters